Motion for a Downward Departure in Miami

 The judge is required to, at a minimum, sentence you to the bottom of the guidelines sentence upon an open plea or a conviction at trial.
 However, Florida law lists several mitigating factors that could qualify you for a “downward departure” from the bottom of the guidelines sentence.
 If you are able to successfully argue to the judge that one of the statutory mitigating factors applies to your case, the judge will have the discretion to go below the bottom guidelines sentence giving you the ability to avoid a prison sentence.

-now to schedule an appointment to speak one-on-one with attorney E.J Hubbs.
+Call (305) 570-4802 now to schedule an appointment to speak one-on-one with one of our Miami sentencing hearing attorneys.

 Mitigating Factors for Downward Departure